Skip to content

 Additional Notes

 • Forward the X-Forwarded-Prefix header from reverse proxy to Trailarr.
-Optional but helps
+Recommended — ensures the correct frontend is served when accessed through the proxy.

 • Restart Trailarr and reverse proxy to apply the new configuration.